• Skip to main content

 Go Grocery Shopping

 If you add up the cost of restaurant meals and the cost of heading to the store, how much do you think the difference will be?
+You’re likely to save quite a bit even if you only buy breakfast food, snacks, or things like water or juice!

-I like Sprouts, it’s just around the corner from Cabana Bay (if you take the exit in the back, it’s even quicker than this), and they have great sales!
+There are a few grocery stores near Universal.
+We like Sprouts, and it’s just around the corner from Cabana Bay (if you take the exit in the back, it’s even quicker than this), and they have great sales!
 Whole Foods is just a bit further, and there’s also a Super Target nearby, several Publix stores, and Wal-Mart.

 Eat Breakfast Before Heading to the Parks